farishaddad/Knowledge-Mining-using-Cognitive-Search/03-Solution-Architecture.md

 ![](media/no-meta.png =400x)

-Unless instructed otherwise, in this training you will use a sample dataset that contains documents of different formats (docs, pdfs, images, ppts, etc.) and languages.

 > Note: Since we are working with unstructured data, any set of files can be used.
 In other words, this could be a **Bring Your Own Data** solution; you can test later with any dataset you want.